Paradise U Community Project

 The research is clear on the connection between physical activity and improved focus and attention in the classroom.
 We believe the PARADISE U program will help the children and adults survivors of the Camp Fire cope with the stress, anxiety and depression they may face.
 They will also learn how physical activity can be one of their mental health tools for self-help.

-The PARADISE U program will run from August 2019 until July 2021.
+The PARADISE U program will run from August 2019 through July 2022.
 It will provide about 20 physical activity classes per week in Paradise and Chico, serving up to 600 community members per week.
-The in-school program at Paradise Ridge will serve all of the classrooms (K-6) through the 2020/21 school year.
+The in-school program at Paradise Ridge will serve all of the classrooms (K-6) through the 2021/22 school year.

 WHAT WAS THE CAMP FIRE?

 - 6 Months After Paradise Burned, Trauma Endures For Kids And Adults

 - Northern California Town of Paradise Lost 90% of its Population after Camp Fire